gopalakrishnanarjun/pydatalens/docs/INSTALL.md

-# **PyDataLens Installation Guide**
+# **pydatalens Installation Guide**

-This guide explains how to install and set up the **PyDataLens** package for automatic exploratory data analysis (EDA), data cleaning, and visualization.
+This guide explains how to install and set up the **pydatalens** package for automatic exploratory data analysis (EDA), data cleaning, and visualization.

 ---